trois-six/terraform-provider-sendgrid/docs/resources/sso_certificate.md

 * `public_certificate` - (Required) This public certificate allows SendGrid to verify that SAML requests it receives are signed by an IdP that it recognizes.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `enabled` - Indicates if the certificate is enabled.

 ## Import